Courses ofInstruction

 David Finkelstein, Associate Professor, Geoscience

-John Halfman, Professor, Environmental Studies, Chair
+John Halfman, Professor Emeritus, Environmental Studies

 Aquatic Science is the interdisciplinary study of water at or near the earth’s surface.
 The interdisciplinary and science-based program is rigorous but essential for those students interested in the science behind water and water resources.
 The program selected the pertinent introductory and upper-level courses across the natural science division at the Colleges to provide an interdisciplinary, science-based view of water and to prepare students to enter the workforce at state and federal government laboratories, universities, industries, magazines, book publishers, television, radio, legal firms, and environmental societies, or continue in academia at the graduate level.

-Why water and the Aquatic Sciences minor?
+Why water and the Aquatic Science minor?
 The concentration of aquatic science faculty on campus and the resources to allow study of Seneca and neighboring Finger Lakes, including out 65-ft research vessel the William Scandling, provides a great resource for students planning careers in the field.
 This is a distinction at HWS not found at most other colleges and universities.
 Well trained students in the aquatic sciences will be of increasing demand in the future as the planet struggles with clean water, food scarcity, and the changing climate, just to name a few examples of water in international issues.
 The Aquatic Science minor provides an opportunity to major (or double major), in any of the sciences or other majors across the Colleges.

 Offerings